gsingh145/Wordle/README.md

 3)Enter a word library fileName.
 I included some examples, input.txt and input2.txt.
 These contain a list of possible words that the program can ask the user to solve

-View exampleOutput.PNG to see output
+View exampleOutput.PNG to see the programs expected output